| AS QUICK AS CAN BE based on

 "I am pleased to sign, certainly."

-Bailey left and the Princess said, "please accept my apologies for the mistaken identity confusion and the terrible trouble I have caused.
-I never thought about the implications of my harmless little impersonation trick."
+After Bailey left the Princess began to lament.
+"Please accept my apologies for the mistaken identity confusion and the terrible trouble I have caused you.
+I never thought about the implications of my modeling and my little impersonation trick."

-Lee held out the wig to the Princess.
-"Here, put it on."
+Lee held out the wig.
+"Here.
+Put it on."

 "Why?
 How cruel!
 So he can faint again?"

 "I don't think that will happen.
 Good.
 Now add the glasses and let's see.
-You can come in," Lee said to Bill Brown.
-Master Sergeant Bailey had disappeared into the woodwork with his laptop.
+You can come in," Lee said.
+Bailey disappeared into the woodwork with his laptop.

 Bill Brown looked as though his face would like to take a break.
 His skin was patched with color and his pupils were opaque.
 He seemed exhausted as he stood, staring at the Princess.
 "Is she back in Seattle?" he asked.
 "Why are you doing this?
-For god's sake, take that wig off; it's not even a good wig, nothing like the real thing."
+For god's sake, take that wig off.
+It's not even a good wig, nothing like the real thing."
 He shivered.
-"Who's paying you?" he demanded.
+"Is she paying you?" he demanded.

-"No, sir; I am not paid but I am solely to blame.
-I was playing this little trick on Sammy Hill --"
+"No, no, sir; I am not paid but I am solely to blame.
+I was supposed to model the costume for Sammy Hill --"

 "Sammy!
 I can't believe she would be party to such a sad parody.
 Of course --"